-Have you recently inherited a house in Omaha?
-If so, you may facing or in the probate process.
+Have you recently inherited a house?
+If so, you may be facing or in the probate process.
 Speaking from our own experience, it can seem a little overwhelming, especially if you aren’t familiar with the process.
-In this post, we offer a few basic tips that can be helpful if you need to sell a home.
+In this post, we offer a few basic tips that can be helpful if you need to sell an inherited home.

-Going through the probate usually means you’ve lost someone you love.
-With all that may be happening as you grieve, and get organized, and try to sort things out, the last thing family usually wants to be concerned with is learning about probate.
-We hope this short piece will explain what you can expect during the probate process, and offer a few tips that may help you if you’re faced with selling a home.
+Going through the probate process usually means you’ve lost someone you love.
+There’s a lot to manage when you are the spouse or heir of someone who dies, such as notifying family and friends, funeral planning, and, eventually, handling the details of the estate.
+When you’re grieving, the last thing you want to think about is learning how to navigate probate.
+We hope this short piece will explain what you can expect during the probate process, and offer a few tips that may help you if you’re faced with selling an inherited home.

 What is Probate?